tytydraco/yessleep/out/My_sister_went_cave_exploring_She_returned_with_an_awful_request.md

 In her bedroom, when she'd flashed me her best grin.

 "I discovered what happens after death.
-You don’t make it there."
+You won’t make it there."